 We are created with five senses through which we experience the world: sight, hearing, touch, smell, and taste.
 Unless you are a florist or a professional chef, taste and smell are going to be less important than the three others.
 For most people sight, hearing, and touch are their primary sources of experience.

 What does this have to do with communication?
-Well, a lot.
-Look at the chart above and notice how the same message can be said using expressions that relate to the different senses.
-Auditory Digital is the exception as it is neutral and does not relate to any of the senses.
+Actually, a lot.
+Look at the chart above and notice how the same message can be said using ex

 What difference does it make?
 Usually the wording a person chooses reveals something about the way he represents the idea to himself.
 Hence the name "representational systems" ("rep systems" for short).
 And this can have ramifications in making yourself understood and in relating to people.
 When you use the same rep system as your listener he will feel that you really understand his situation.

 By the way, the above list is far from exhaustive.
 See if you can identify which rep system the following words belong to: dim, remark, inquire, amplify, solid, tremble, rough, warm, shiver, foresee, imagine, articulate, absorb, comprehend, want, can, know, think, glance, attuned, glow.
 How about: it smells fishy, bland taste in clothes, a sour face, a bitter Winter, a sweet year...

 While everyone makes use of all of the rep systems, generally people tend to favor one rep system.
 This becomes particularly evident when someone is under stress.
 Furthermore, people will often use a particular rep system when speaking about one topic and then switch to a different rep system when speaking about another topic.

 Take counseling, for example.
 Let's say that an employee, student, child, or friend wants to discuss a personal problem.
 When describing the problem people will often use kinesthetic ("feeling") words.
 This is what you might expect since the problem makes them feel bad.